There may be affiliate links in this post. Read my disclosure policy to learn more.

 Los Angeles is big!
-Plus there is so much traffic, so you will want to plan your itinerary based on neighborhoods.
-That way you can pack tons in without spending half the day in the car.
+Plus, there is so much traffic, so you will want to plan your itinerary based on neighborhoods.
+That way, you can pack tons in without spending half the day in the car.

-There are so many things to do in LA with kids that we have divided up things to do by location.
+There are so many things to do in LA with kids that we have divided up things by location.
 Read on.

 Awesome Things to do in Beverly Grove